 ManicTime Pricing: Free for very limited time-tracking features and reporting.
 From $67 per license (user) for ManicTime’s full suite of features.

 If you only want to track your employees’ time and activity while they’re actively billing to a project, HiveDesk offers a solution.
-Instead of monitoring and taking screenshots of what employees are doing all day, HiveDesk only monitors what happens while employees are logged in as working on a specific project.
+Instead of monitoring and taking screenshots of what employees are doing all day, HiveDesk only monitors what happens while employees are logged in as working on a specific project, which makes it a perfect TimeCamp alternative.

 This feature helps leaders and managers identify how much of their employees’ time is allocated to billable projects.
 If employees turn the tracking on for less time than spent on untracked projects, it could help leaders identify areas that aren’t as profitable as they could be.